trane-project/trane-music/courses/minor_scale/lesson_F_sharp/exercise_6/back.md

-The note in degree number 6 of the F♯ minor scale is D.
+The note in degree number 6 of the F♯ Minor scale is D.